pedrohgceolin/Controle_Torre_Eolica_Experimental/Sensores e atuadores/Encoder Rotativo HW-040/Readme.md

 | DT                                  | 22                                |
 | CLK                                 | 21                                |

-## Especificações do encoder do yaw
+## Especificações do encoder do YAW
 | Pino                                | Pino no ESP32
 |-------------------------------------|-----------------------------------|
 | GND                                 | GND                               |